-The Audit Committee's policy is to pre-approve all audit and non-audit services provided by the Company's independent public accountants.
+The Audit Committee's policy is to pre-approve all audit and non-audit services provided by the Company's independent registered public accounting firm.
 These services may include audit services, audit-related services, tax services and other services.
 Pre-approval is generally provided for up to one year, and any pre-approval is detailed as to the particular service or category of services and is generally subject to a specific budget.
 The Audit Committee has delegated pre-approval authority to its Chairperson when necessary due to timing considerations.
 Any services approved by the Chairperson must be reported to the full Audit Committee at its next scheduled meeting.
-The independent public accountants and management are required to periodically report to the full Audit Committee regarding the extent of services provided by the independent public accountants in accordance with the pre-approval policies, and the fees for the services performed to date.
-None of the fees paid by the Company to the independent public accountants under the categories Audit-Related, Tax and All Other fees described above were approved by the Audit Committee after services were rendered pursuant to the de minimis exception established under the regulations of the Securities and Exchange Commission.
+The independent registered public accounting firm and management are required to periodically report to the full Audit Committee regarding the extent of services provided by the independent registered public accounting firm in accordance with the pre-approval policies, and the fees for the services performed to date.